camwebb/akflora/pages_md/blog5.md

 that the standardization of phenotypes in not really (yet) a goal of the team.
-There are many tens of thousands of property/value combinations in FNA and providing a definition, or even a specific label, for these is not feasible.
+There are many tens of thousands of property/value combinations in FNA and providing a definition, or even a specific label, for these is probably not feasible.

 Another valuable output of the FNA data team is the [FloraTerms wiki](https://terms.tdwg.org/wiki/FloraTerms) hosted by